tuya/tuya-homebridge/README.md

 **⚠️Please make sure to remove sensitive information such as `ip`, `lon`, `lat`, `local_key`, and `uid` before submitting the file.**

-#### 2. Enable Homebridge Debug Mode
+#### 2. Enable Debug Mode

-For Homebridge Web UI users:
-- Go to the `Homebridge Setting` page
-- Turn on the `Homebridge Debug Mode -D` switch
-- Restart Homebridge.

-For Homebridge Command Line Users:
-- Start Homebridge with the `-D` flag: `homebridge -D`
+Add debug option in the plugin config, then restart Homebridge.

 #### 3. Collect Logs